 A critical lever for tackling the ecological and economic challenges of our era

-Finance describes a set of mechanisms that provide the economy with the capital it needs to function.
+Finance describes a set of mechanisms that provide the economy with the capital it needs to function. he vast majority of projects, real estate for example, are financed through bank loans, whether for individuals or companies.
 It plays a key role in a country's competitiveness and wealth because its purpose is to ensure optimal use of resources and thus improve the well-being of all.

 In order to support the real economy and long-term projects, sustainable finance favours financial operations that take into account extra-financial criteria known as ESG, or environmental, social and governance criteria.
 These criteria include analysis of the impacts of business activities in terms of carbon emissions, biodiversity protection, waste management, etc.; societal impacts; and the set of rules that govern the way companies are controlled and managed.